 git remote prune originThis removes stale remote-tracking branches without downloading new objects.

-How to fix 'no_proxy configuration not working' in Git
+How to fix "could not create work tree dir: Permission denied" in Git